 Have you been to a meeting or worship service lately where someone begins with a Land Acknowledgement?
 To say with honor and respect and lament the names of the Indigenous Peoples who first inhabited a place is a good start.
 Yet it is only a start.
-US citizens and Christians remain largely ignorant of both past and current harms experienced by Indigenous People.
+US citizens and Christians remain largely ignorant of both past and current harms experienced by Indigenous Peoples.

 Why does it matter to understand this history of colonization, genocide and land theft?
 For Christians it matters because we are far from the love of God or neighbor, when we know better, yet keep taking part in these destructions.
 It matters when we have some idea about how we have sinned against our siblings, yet we keep multiplying our ignorance.

 In order to make needed change, I need to displace my centrality as a white person in the narratives of what it means to be an American.
 I need some genuine humility.
 I need to expand my understanding of both history and the present moment.
 Here are five things I’m working on and I invite you to join me and let’s encourage each other to do this much needed work.
 Today is a good day to commit to begin again.

 1. Re-narrate the way you inhabit the land

 Like many Americans I learned as a child in public school to believe that “Christopher Columbus discovered America.”
 In fourteen hundred and ninety-two, Columbus sailed the ocean blue.
 The happy young adults dressed in red, white and blue sang this in my elementary school gym.
 I snapped my fingers to the catchy tune, and I never thought to question it until much later.

 In school I also learned that manifest destiny was the reason European settlers could and should take the land and use it for purposes they deemed good.
 I did not question as a child that God called those early pilgrims to the shores of America.
 Most of them thought so, too.